Reubes77/whack-a-mole/README.md

   - CSS - media queries tested to see responsiveness and picked up issues on screens with min-width (600px and down - 1200px and up).
 These issues were resolved through Chrome Devtools as well as checking responsiveness on Am I Responsive website.

+> [!NOTE]
+> For all testing, please refer to the [TESTING.md](TESTING.md) file.

 ----

 ## Bugs

 ### Fixed bugs:

+ - The alert message popped up with clicking the start game button.
+The bug was fixed by deleting the eventListener for endGame(); in the // Attach start game to button.

  - The alert message "Game Over!
 Yout final score is 00." popped up before the game started.
 This was fixed by changing the message to feedback on the game-arena screen above the score area.

   - Syntax Error: The line messageElement.style.display = "block"; Show game over message did not contain the //.
+Fixed issue with add // in front of the description.

+  - Moles stopped popping up after a Level to Display difficulty function and a function to update Level Display was included to add a challenge for users playing this game.
+The fix was to declare the const levelDisplay = document.getElementById("level").
+This allowed the moles to pop up as expected.

 ### Unfixed bugs:

-## Validator testing

-Add grid

 ----